 - It requires that only HTTPS protocol is used.

-Selecting a SAML IdP on OnApp login screen, a user will be redirected to the login screen of that identity provider.
+Selecting a SAML IdP on OnApp login screen or from the drop-down menu, a user will be redirected to the login screen of that identity provider.
 Upon logging in there with their email and password (or if they are already logged in), they will be redirected back to OnApp Control Panel.
-This final redirect will contain an email attribute of that user which is used for their recognition in OnApp system – if such a user already exists he or she are recognized and authorized, if not - a new OnApp user will be automatically created.
+This final redirect will contain an email attribute of that user which is used for their recognition in OnApp system – if such a user already exists, he or she is recognized and authorized, if not - a new OnApp user will be automatically created.

 The attributes of the third party system users will be synchronized during every login, depending on the available keys for attributes mapping.
-This will enable third party system administrator to preset the main OnApp user properties (user role, time zone, group) without the necessity to enter OnApp and make the required configurations manually.
+This will enable a third-party system administrator to preset the main OnApp user properties (user role, time zone, group) without the necessity to enter OnApp and make the required configurations manually.

-Users created without these attributes can be located and managed at Users and Groups > Users with Config Problems on your OnApp Control Panel.
+Users created without these attributes can be located and managed at Users > Users with Config Problems on your OnApp Control Panel.

-To do so, disable the switch Local Login for SAML Users at Control Panel > Settings > Configuration > System
+To do so, disable the switch Local Login for SAML Users at Control Panel > Admin > Settings > Configuration > System tab.